 - Preparing Effective Broader Impact Statements and Educational Plans for Proposals to the National Science Foundation

-- Internal Review of NSF CAREER Award Proposals – PDI participants who decide to submit an NSF CAREER Award proposal during their year in the program can obtain an internal review of their proposal from Virginia Tech faculty members.
-This input can help the PDI faculty member strengthen their proposal prior to formal submission to NSF.
+Participants who are planning to submit an NSF CAREER Award proposal during their time in the program can obtain an internal review of their proposal from Virginia Tech faculty members.
+This input can help the faculty member strengthen their proposal prior to formal submission to NSF.

 Admission to the PDI program is based upon a review of nominations received by department heads/chairs, school directors, and/or research center directors.

-The call for nominations goes out in September each year, with a submission due date in early to mid December.
+The call for nominations to department heads/chairs goes out in the early fall with a submission due date in early to mid December.
 The nomination will consist of a cover letter from the head/chair or director and a copy of the nominee’s CV.
 The nominee must also provide a statement indicating that they understand the expectations of them if they are admitted to PDI and that they will participate fully in the program.

-Nomination review occurs during the holiday break between semesters, and a new PDI faculty group begins at the start of the following spring semester.
+Nomination review occurs during the holiday break between semesters.
+A new PDI group begins at the start of the following spring semester.
 The time commitment involved is through the end of July of that same year.